Last Updated on February 5, 2026 by Emily Hopkins

 Owning property in Spain comes with certain responsibilities, including annual property taxes (IBI), which vary depending on the municipality and property value.

-Additionally, non-residents must pay an annual tax on property ownership.
-These taxes contribute to local services and infrastructure, ensuring that the community benefits from your investment.
+Additionally, non-residents are required to pay an annual property ownership tax.
+These taxes support local services and infrastructure, helping ensure that the community benefits from your investment.

 The Impuesto sobre Bienes Inmuebles (IBI) is the primary property tax in Spain.
 It is calculated based on the cadastral value of the property, which is determined by local authorities.